- Bain Marie

 1 tb of olive oil

-1 tsp of miso
+1 tb tamari1 tsp of miso

 Extra Fun Toppings: